 Frequently Asked Questions

-At Life in Focus Therapy, I work with children and teens in the Orlando area (offices in Maitland, Florida), and adults across Florida (via telehealth) who are navigating anxiety, chronic stress, trauma, grief and loss, relationship challenges, school or work-related concerns, and major life transitions.
+• At Life in Focus Therapy, I provide therapy for adults across Florida through telehealth, and I offer in-person services for adults, children and teens in the Orlando area.
+I primarily serve clients who are navigating anxiety, chronic stress, trauma, grief and loss, relationship challenges, school or work-related concerns, and major life transitions.

 I also specialize in working with Florida educators and school leaders—those who care deeply for others but often carry invisible burdens.
 Whether you're facing burnout, anxiety, secondary trauma, or simply seeking a space to reflect, grow, and reconnect with your purpose, therapy can support your personal and professional wellbeing.